acuppy/arborist/README.md

   data use: UpdateAdminFlag

-  def change
+  schema do
     add_column :users, :admin, :boolean, default: false end end
 ```

-Similar to other uses of `data` additional configuration options can be
-passed in following the

 ### Interchangeable Models

 A common 'best-practice' is to use raw SQL instead of `ActiveRecord` backed
-classes, which is a totally practical option (see explanation below), but you
-lose the power of `ActiveRecord`, *so what if we could use `ActiveRecord` to
-support those changes?*
+classes, which is a totally practical option (see explanation below), but you lose the power of `ActiveRecord`, *what if we could use `ActiveRecord` to support those changes?*

 Interchangeable models can be powerful tool when tracking object references.